Search by Keyword

 The lyrics of the song are written as if the singer is relating a personal experience between his ‘girl’ and himself.
 Actually, the only indication of this is in its opening line, which is repeated twice in the song, “Last night I said these words to my girl.”
 Other than this line, the rest of the lyrics sound as if he is speaking to his ‘girl,’ addressing her throughout the song as “you.”
 Therefore, it would probably be appropriate for most of the lyrics of this song to be in quotes, being that all of this is being related to a third party.

-The excellent musicianship displayed on this track shows The Beatles to be an impressively tight unit, trained from years of experience in Hamburg as well as the Cavern.
+The excellent musicianship displayed on this track shows The Beatles to be an impressively tight unit, trained from years of experience in Hamburg as well as The Cavern Club.
 All the intricate breaks and unforeseen changes come across effortlessly, showing the public what they were really capable of even at this early stage.

 Ringo shows himself very adept at holding his own, even while mimicking Andy White’s work from the previous recording session.
 McCartney is in top form performing excellent bass work while harmonizing without losing a bit of pitch.
 Lennon’s last minute adaptation to harmonica was an outstanding fit for the song, continuing the identifiable, although short-lived, trend of hit singles featuring that instrument.